devaaravmishra/discord-clone/README.md

 NEXT_PUBLIC_LIVEKIT_URL=wss://discord-clone.livekit.cloud
 ```

+## Roadmap

+Here's a roadmap outlining the planned features and improvements for my Discord clone application.

+- [x] **Voice Chat Integration**

+  - Implement real-time voice chat functionality for seamless communication.

+- [x] **Video Chat Support**

+  - Introduce video chat features for face-to-face conversations.

+- [x] **Screen Sharing**

+  - Enable screen sharing during calls for collaborative interactions.

+- [x] **Direct Messaging**

+  - Allow users to send private messages to other users.

+- [x] **Message Editing**

+  - Allow users to edit their messages in real-time.

+- [ ] **Real-time Typing Indicators**

+  - Display the typing status of users in real-time.

+- [ ] **Emojify Your Messages**

+  - Allow users to react to messages with emojis.
+Also, display the number of reactions.

+- [ ] **Stay in the Loop**

+  - Display the online status of users and their last active time.

+- [ ] **Server Discovery**

+  - Create a server discovery mechanism to help users find and join communities.

+- [ ] **Server Categories**

+  - Allow users to categorize their servers for better organization.

+- [ ] **Rich Media Integration**

+  - Improve media sharing capabilities, including support for gifs, videos, and link previews.

+- [ ] **Custom Emojis and Stickers**

+  - Allow users to personalize their messages with custom emojis and stickers.

+- [ ] **Server Bots**

+  - Integrate a bot API or allow users to add custom bots to their servers.

+- [ ] **User Feedback and Bug Reporting**

+  - Establish a feedback and bug reporting system to gather user input and improve the app.

+- [ ] **Notifications**

+  - Implement a notification system to keep users updated on new messages and events.

+- [ ] **Localization**
+  - Add support for multiple languages to cater to a global audience.

+This roadmap is a dynamic plan that I'll continually update as I progress and gather feedback from everyone.
+If you have any suggestions or feature requests, please feel free to open an issue or submit a pull request.

 ## Contributing

 We welcome contributions to this Discord Clone repository!
 If you find any bugs or issues, feel free to open an issue or submit a pull request.
 I also encourage you to add new features and improve the existing codebase.